schastev/membership_bot/README.md

 * `callback_factories.py` - the bot uses several callback factories to determine which handler should trigger and to pass data between handlers.
 This is where I define the factories that play a key role in this process.
 * `constants.py` - a couple of enums to ensure I don't make a typo in callback factory names.
-* decorators.py - TODO
 * `menu.py` - houses functions that assemble keyboards for the user to interact with.
 Some of them are used so many times (like the main menu) that it was silly not to make it it's own function, and others are just too bulky (like the callback factory assembling ones) to have in the actual handler code.
 * `translation.py` - a configuration module for translation of bot's messages.
 ### tests
-Keeps all the tests for the bot (except tests in test_project.py)
+Keeps all the tests for the bot (except tests in test_project.py).
-* `helper.py` - small helper functions that are only helpful in tests
+* `helper.py` - small helper functions that are only helpful in tests.
 * `test_membership_class.py` - tests for the logic inside the Membership class.
 There is a lot of it, and it wouldn't be wise to test it together with the handles in test_membership_handles.py.
 * `test_membership_handles.py` - tests for the membership-related handles of the bot.